santhoshsai3/CMPE255-TermProject/paper/paper.md

 The dataset consists of the following features:

 <img width="347" alt="Screen Shot 2022-05-03 at 10 08 59 PM" src="https://user-images.githubusercontent.com/93508580/166625846-1eb43160-f687-4db1-bf71-ea931b2b0f25.png">
+Since there are large no of samples in the dataset.
+We can assume the dataset probably covers a wide range of users and the resulting conculions on the data are also satifactiry.

 The figure shows if there are any missing values for these features.

 <img width="264" alt="Screen Shot 2022-05-03 at 10 14 49 PM" src="https://user-images.githubusercontent.com/93508580/166626259-eb4b28c4-7c32-492a-8840-27f0d2ff9373.png">

-As we can see from above there are no missing values for any of the features provided in the dataset.
+The dataset doesnt contain any null values or misplaced values.
+So in that way dataset is completely clean and doesnt need data cleaning in terms of missing values and noise.

 # Data Cleaning